badasswp/trash-post-in-block-editor/readme.txt

 == Screenshots ==

 1. Trash Post - Delete Post from within the WP Block Editor.
-2. Yes/No Prompt - Delete Post from within the WP Block Editor.
+2. Trash Button - Delete Post button located in the Inspector Panel.
-3. Inspector Panel - Delete Post button.
+3. Yes/No Prompt - Delete Post from within the WP Block Editor.

 == Changelog ==